DeeMcCart/CI_PP1_ArklowTrails/README.md

 ![HelpIconCategories](image4.png)

 ### F07-Average Reviews stars
-Feature average reviews
+Ability to view average ratings on scale 1-5 per walk, where 1 = terrible and 5 = fantastic, represented using star symbols (also echoed in the feedback form where the user can enter their own walk ratings)
 ![Average trail reviews per walk](./assets/readme_images/F07-Feature-Walk-Details-average-trail-reviews.jpg?raw=true "Average trail reviews stars out of 5")

 ### F08 Walk Details Descriptive text
 Helpful descriptions to describe the walk and help the reader determine if it is suitable or of interest to them.
+This is in accordance with the 'progressive disclosure' principle whereby the user now has chosen to access full details of the walk.
 ![Six colour-coded walks on Google Maps background](./assets/readme_images/F08-Feature-Walk-Details-descriptive-text.jpg?raw=true "Mapped Walks")

 ### F09 Image carousel
 An animated gallery of images is available per walk.
 This is a simple html/css animation using a deck of 4 photos per walk with the viewing window transitioning between them.
-(This became more complex to implement when I realised that the animation must be iniated by the user rather than auto-play).
+(This became more complex to implement when I realised that the animation must be iniated by the user rather than auto-play!!).
 ![A clickable image carousel is shown](./assets/readme_images/F09-Feature-album-carousel.jpg?raw=true "Image carousel")

 ### F10 Responsive Navbar